 Side note: rounding converted times

 When converting swim times between courses, one will often end up with extra digits that need to be rounded to hundredths of seconds.
 Rather than using simple rounding rules, most swim software, including SwimTopia, use a more complex rounding technique known as “statistician’s rounding” or “banker’s rounding.”
 This approach reduces bias by only rounding up from 0.5 when the previous digit is odd.
 Thus a time of 23.435 would round up to 23.44 and a time of 23.445 would round down to the same 23.44.

 While converting short course yards (25yd) to short course meters (25m) is relatively simple, converting between short course (25m) and long course meters (50m) adds an extra twist: estimating the impact of the turn (or lack thereof) on the time.

 Things get even more interesting when converting times for longer distance events.
 For example, converting a 1,650-yard time to a 1,500-meter time.
 In this case, the number of turns and the distance will be quite different.

 There are many different approaches to converting swim times.
 This is why you’ll often get different results when converting times using the various swim time conversion tools you can find on the web.

 A common simple conversion calls for adding 2% when converting from short course to long course to account for fewer turns.
 However, the differences in turning speed for different strokes and athletes are significant enough that more complex conversion methods are usually warranted.

 While some approaches may be more accurate than others, no conversion method is perfect or absolutely correct.
 At the end of the day, all conversions are still just estimates.
-Two swimmers of the same age and gender swimming the same stroke and distance will each have different strengths and weaknesses that cannot be distilled to a single formula.
+Two swimmers of the same age and competition category swimming the same stroke and distance will each have different strengths and weaknesses that cannot be distilled to a single formula.
 The only way to really know how fast a swimmer is going to swim, is for that swimmer to prove it in the pool.